Diaphanoeca grandis: Behavior

-Feeding

 Diaphanoeca grandis is a filter feeder.
 It uses its flagellum to push water through its lorica, which acts as a kind of sieve.
 It allows particles of certain sizes inside, while keeping larger particles out.
 This is important because the species lacks the ability to reverse the flow of water to clear its inner filter collar, and if large particles were allowed in, the collar would quickly become clogged.

-The species is a microheterotroph which feeds on bacteria and detritus.
+The species is a micro-heterotroph that feeds on bacteria and detritus.
 It is capable of feeding on very small pieces of detrital carbon, which are usually only consumed by bacteria.
 It takes roughly 90 seconds to phagocytize a single bacterium and is capable of filtering approximately 5,000 times its own volume in one hour.

-Sinking

 Diaphanoeca grandis sinks in a watery environment at a rate of approximately 0.6 μm per second.
 For a cell of its size and shape, the expected rate is slightly lower at 0.5 μm per second.